amitgandhinz/CloudNotifications/README.md

 - Users will (be) subscribed to queue's that they will be interested in
 - Subscribers/Workers will be constantly running, listening to each queue for messages.
 - Users subscribed to that queue will be notified based on their preferences when a message appears.

+Note : This is a hack day project, and is very much a proof of concept only.